balancer-team/rando-js/README.md

 - `particle` generates a sortable ID with 76 bits of entropy, like a compact UUIDv7.
 - `tracker` generates a short ID with a hidden timestamp.
 Not guaranteed unique.
 - `locker` generates a long ID with 257 bits of entropy, suitable for API keys.
+- `sesame` generates a string with all character classes, suitable for passwords.
 - `pinto` generates a 6-digit pin.
-- `slug` generates a short, readable ID using a profanity-resistant alphabet.
+- `slug` generates a short ID using a profanity-resistant alphabet.
 Not guaranteed unique.